Non-Convertible Debentures (NCD)

 - Safety: NCD bonds are secured through the issuer company assets.
 In simple words- An issuing company has to deliver/ complete the debt obligation under any circumstances.

-- Credit-Ratings: Since the NCD issuing companies are not secured by any collateral, they are rated by the credit rating agencies such as CRISIL.
-This means the company with a good rating can only issue NCD debentures.
-The credit rating agencies regularly rate these NCD bonds.
+- Credit-Ratings: Since the NCD bonds issuing companies are not secured by any collateral, they are rated by the credit rating agencies such as CRISIL.
+This means the company with a good rating can only issue upcoming NCD debentures.
+The credit rating agencies regularly rate these new and existing NCD bonds.

 - Liquidity: Non- convertible bonds, most of them, are listed on the stock exchanges.
 In the dire need of liquidity, NCD bonds can be sold in the market depending on the prevailing interest rate, bond yield, etc.

-Check company’s background: Make sure you research the company’s history before you invest.
+Check company’s background: Make sure you research the company’s history before you invest in NCD bonds.
 Check if the company has raised money in the past and has successfully repaid its debts.
 It is a good sign if the company has met its obligations.
-Else, you may want to avoid investing in the company.
+Else, you may want to avoid investing in such upcoming NCD issues.

 Check company’s credit rating: The biggest draw for NCDs is the interest rate offered.
 However, that should not be the sole reason to invest.
 It is important that the high interest rate offered by the company is backed by good credit ratings.
 Study the credit ratings given to the company by different rating agencies such as CRISIL before you make your decision.
 A higher rating will suggest the company has the ability to repay its loans.